 Never keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

 Further reading & references

-- Manufacturer's PIL, Zineryt®; Astellas Pharma Ltd, The electronic Medicines Compendium.
-Dated January 2013.
+- Manufacturer's PIL, Zineryt® cutaneous solution; LEO Pharma A/S (Astellas Pharma Ltd), The electronic Medicines Compendium.
+Dated September 2016.

 Dr Adrian Bonsall